 The Velociraptor CLI

-Velociraptor offers many features via it’s command line interface (CLI).
+Velociraptor offers many features via its command line interface (CLI).

 In addition to functioning as a client or server, the binary also provides several utility functions that are accessible on the command line, which in many cases are CLI equivalents of functions that are available in VQL.